ten4z/Kivvyth-spice/README.md

 Montei este termo que significa algo do tipo Kivy com Tempero ou Kivy Temperado.

 prj_001a:<a href="https://github.com/ten4z/Kivvyth-Spice/tree/main/ScreenDrawer">ScreenDrawer</a>: To Use NavigationDrawer sidebar menu with ScreenManager together<br>
-prj_002a: <a href="https://github.com/ten4z/Kivvyth-Spice/tree/main/CustomTheme">CustomTheme</a>: To pick a custom color as palette and change luminosity to your screens, bonus: screenmanager powered!<br>
+prj_002a: <a href="https://github.com/ten4z/Kivvyth-Spice/tree/main/CustomTheme">CustomTheme</a>: To pick a custom color as palette and change luminosity to your screens<br>